Clotto42524/Clotto42524/README.md

 I'm intentionally not linking projects here yet — I'd rather this page catch up to real, working repos than list certs and call it a portfolio.
 Pinned repos below will fill in as the Cloud Resume Challenge and follow-on Terraform/Kubernetes projects go live.

+## Other Interests

+As a language enthusiastic, I've learned Korean, German, and French to proficient levels and have spent time studying Italian, Mandarin, and Russian... to varying levels of success 😅
+Food is my other passion - please tell me about your favorite 🍕 or 🍜 place.

 ## Let's connect
 [LinkedIn](www.linkedin.com/in/clydechoi)

+## Current location
-📍 Hamburg, Germany but open to relocation anywhere in Europe and the US (Dual Citizen)
+📍 Hamburg, Germany
+but open to relocation anywhere in Europe and the US (Dual Citizen)